Residential care and nursing support for care home residents

 Information and guidance to help care home staff and NHS staff to support care home residents during the coronavirus outbreak.

-Webinars for care homes are taking place regularly on the whole home swab testing process.
+Webinars for care homes are taking place regularly each weekday (morning and afternoon)on the whole home swab testing process.

 Care homes - Please join and update the NE CSU bed capacity tracker

 Most of you are already registered to provide information on your vacancies using the Bed Capacity Tracker.
 During the COVID-19 outbreak, the tracker will be used to help to identify vacancies for people needing short and long-term care, and for national capacity planning.